evanvolgas/reflectedintelligence/_posts/2025-05-20-self-refine.md

 4. It stores that reflection in memory.
 5. On the next try, it uses that reflection to guide its new attempt.

-Over time, this makes the AI more effective at problem-solving, because it’s no longer repeating the same mistakes.
+Over time, this makes the AI more effective at problem-solving, because it's no longer repeating the same mistakes.

 ## Key Differences